rotsee/protokollen/README.md

 Harvesting documents
 ---------------------
 The harvesting script `harvest.py` takes a table with URLs and xPath expressions.
-It will fetch any new, valid files encountered, and put them in a storage, after checking their mime type. uRLs and xPaths can be provided throgh a CSV file, or a Google Spreadsheet document.
+It will fetch any new, valid files encountered, and put them in a storage, after checking their mime type. uRLs and xPaths can be provided through a CSV file, or a Google Spreadsheet document.

 Run `python harvest.py --help` for more info on how to feed data into the script, or `pydoc ./harvest.py` (or `pdoc ./harvest.py`) for API help.

-[Here is an example csv file](https://github.com/rotsee/protokollen/blob/master/data/xpath_sample_data.csv) with xPaths from Dalarna and Gävleborg.
+[Here is an example csv file](https://github.com/rotsee/protokollen/blob/master/data/xpath_sample_data.csv) with xPaths for some Swedish municipality board meeting minutes.
 The table should contain the following columns:

 * `source`: Used to categorize documents.
 In our case names of municipalities.
 * `baseurl`: The starting point for the harvest.
 * Zero or more `preclick1`, `preclick2`, ...: xPaths pointing at stuff (e.g. form elements) that need to be clicked in order to access the list of documents.
 This is only rarely needed, when there is no way to access to real starting point from an URL.
 * One or more `dlclick1`, `dlclick2`, ...: xPaths pointing at the links that need too be followed for each download.

-All paths will be followed recursively:
+All `dlclick` paths will be followed recursively:

-&nbsp;

-     url─>preclick1─>preclick2─┬─>dlclick1─┬>dlclick2─>Sålunda kommunstyrelse 2008-01-24.pdf
+     url─>preclick1─>preclick2─┬─>dlclick1─┬>dlclick2─>Sålunda KS 080124.pdf
-                               │           ├>dlclick2─>Sålunda kommunstyrelse 2008-03-14.pdf
+                               │           ├>dlclick2─>Sålunda KS 080314.pdf
-                               │           ├>dlclick2─>Sålunda kommunstyrelse 2008-05-02.pdf
+                               │           ├>dlclick2─>Sålunda KS 080502.pdf
-                               │           ├>dlclick2─>Sålunda kommunstyrelse 2008-06-12.pdf
+                               │           ├>dlclick2─>Sålunda KS 080612.pdf
-                               │           └>dlclick2─>Bil.
-1: Motion om namnbyte på kommunen.pdf
+                               │           └>dlclick2─>Bilaga 1: Motion om
+                               │                       namnbyte på kommunen.pdf
-                               └─>dlclick1─┬>dlclick2─>Ingalunda kommunstyrelse 2008-07-24.pdf
+                               └─>dlclick1─┬>dlclick2─>Ingalunda KS 080724.pdf
-                                           ├>dlclick2─>Ingalunda kommunstyrelse 2008-09-11.pdf
+                                           ├>dlclick2─>Ingalunda KS 080911.pdf
-                                           └>dlclick2─>Ingalunda kommunstyrelse 2008-11-26.pdf
+                                           └>dlclick2─>Ingalunda KS 081126.pdf

+The last step may be a file, or a html page.

 Extracting data from documents
 ------------------------------
 The extraction script `extract.py` will go through files in a storage, and try to extract plain text and metadata from them, page by page.
-It understands pdf, docx and doc files, and can also do OCR on scanned pdf-files.
+It understands pdf, rtf, html, docx and doc files, and can also do OCR on scanned pdf-files.

 Run `python extract.py --help` for more info, or `pydoc ./extract.py` (or `pdoc ./extract.py`) for API help.